usnistgov/dioptra/docs/source/getting-started/installation.rst

 Pulling the Latest Docker Images
 --------------------------------

-The last step to setup the Secure AI Lab is to build the necessary docker images used by the repositories various tutorials.
+The last step to setup the Secure AI Testbed is to build the necessary docker images used by the repositories various tutorials.

 **NOTE**: The following steps will only work if you are attempting to use the *master* branch of the repository.
 If you are a developer using a separate branch please see :ref:`dev-guide-build-dev-images`.